tristanls-tbp/tbp.monty/docs/how-to-use-monty/tutorials/running-your-first-experiment.md

   # We use the pre-defined /experiment/config/environment_interface/per_object values for
   # the train_env_interface_args (@config.train_env_interface_args)
   - /experiment/config/environment_interface/per_object@config.train_env_interface_args
-  # We use the pre-defined /experiment/config/environment_interface/ycb/shuffled_objects list of objects
-  # to use for training.
-  - /experiment/config/environment_interface/ycb/shuffled_objects@config.train_env_interface_args.object_names

 # The top-level _target_ is the experiment we want to run.
 _target_: tbp.monty.frameworks.experiments.pretraining_experiments.MontySupervisedObjectPretrainingExperiment